 Get absolutely clear about hacking: Real hackers solve problems and build things, and they believe in freedom and voluntary mutual help; So-called hackers (Crackers) break them.
 Decide which kind of hacker you want to be.

 Once upon a time, there lived a passionate painter.
 His name was Leo.
-Leo had been painting for past 30 years and he was well respected for his unique perspectives.
+Leo had been painting for the past 30 years and he was well respected for his unique perspectives.

 Picture Courtesy: Parish Joshi

 Leo’s reputation extended far and wide throughout the land and many students gathered to study the art of painting under him.

 “It is your point of view that makes you unique, not just the physical piece of art that you create,” Leo used to say to his students.

 One day a young artist namely Lisa arrived in the town.

 Lisa was an ordinary artist but she was on her way to conquering the world of art through techniques and so-called smartness (read: manipulative actions).

 She would visit different towns, invite the most popular artist of the town to participate in a competition and would defeat the artist.